Date enacted or revised:

 - Filing academic bankruptcy does not void any previously approved grade forgiveness requests counted toward the three course limit.

 - Special topics, internships, independent study, and research-type courses are not eligible for grade forgiveness; academic departments may opt to exempt additional courses from grade forgiveness.

 - If a course is cross-listed, the course must be repeated under the same rubric as it was originally attempted.

-- Courses in which incomplete grades have been awarded are not eligible for grade forgiveness.
+- Courses for which incomplete grades have been awarded are not eligible for grade forgiveness.

-- To fairly determine graduation honors, McNeese considers the entire academic record of each student, including grades excluded from the overall GPA through the grade forgiveness policy and academic bankruptcy.
+- To fairly determine academic honors upon graduation, McNeese considers the entire academic record of each student, including grades excluded from the overall GPA through the grade forgiveness policy and academic bankruptcy.

 - A grade forgiveness request by a student-athlete must also be reviewed and approved by Athletic Compliance on a case-by-case basis.

 - A student may petition grade forgiveness for transfer courses provided:

 - The transfer course is repeated at the same institution; or